Santa Fe 3751: Excursion service

-2010 to present
+In 2008, 3751 ran on the Surfline route for two excursions from Los Angeles to San Diego.
+The first on June 1 was a public excursion.
+The excursion made the locomotive the first steam locomotive to run on the Surf Line since the 1976 American Freedom Train, it was also the first steam powered passenger train to make the run between Los Angeles and San Diego since 3751 last traveled the line in 1953.
+The train was turned at Miramar Wye, 15 miles north of San Diego station.
+The second excursion was a private car special on September 21.

-In May 2010, the locomotive returned to the Surf Line for a third excursion from Los Angeles to San Diego, pulling eight Amtrak cars and a few dome cars, attracting large crowds.
+In May of 2010, the locomotive returned to the Surf Line for a third excursion from Los Angeles to San Diego, pulling eight Amtrak cars and a few dome cars, attracting large crowds.
 In order to alleviate issues with turning the train, the excursion was split over two days: south to San Diego on May 1, and north to Los Angeles the following day.
 This proved successful, as 3751 was on time into San Diego the first day and sustained only normal delays northbound, thus proving the excursion to be the most successful yet.
 The weekend after the trip to San Diego saw the engine in San Bernardino for National Train Day and the 2010 San Bernardino Railroad Days festival.
 It has made annual runs to San Bernardino for the Railroad Days Festival in April or May since the initial trip.